-Connecting a microphone (not supplied, available at your local RadioShack store) to the MIC jack makes it possible to sing along with the keyboard's built-in tunes or with output from a MIDI device.
+Connecting a commercially available microphone to the MIC IN jack makes it possible to sing along with the keyboard's built-in tunes or with output from a MIDI device.
 When connecting a microphone, be sure to first adjust the MIC VOLUME to a relatively low setting, and then adjust to the level you want after connecting.

-- Set the MIC VOLUME knob setting so it is on the "MIN" side. - 2.
-Turn on the microphone's ON/OFF switch. - 3.
-Use the MIC VOLUME knob to adjust microphone volume to the level you want.
+- 1. Set the MIC VOLUME slider setting so it is on the "MIN" side. - 2.
+Turn on the microphone's on/off switch. - 3.
+Use the MIC VOLUME slider to adjust microphone volume to the level you want.